pmcintyre3/AirFighter/README.md

   * FinalFantasyX_ToZanarkand.mp3 - the Game Over music
   * pewpew.wav/.mp3 - sound effect for the main gun shooting
   * Explosion.wav - sound effect for destroyed ships

+## Version
+>1.0: Support for Chrome/Chromium only.
+Does not work in Firefox.
+IE is currently untested.